hyperledger-archives/indy-sdk/README.md

 ## How to Contribute
 * We'd love your help; see these [instructions on how to contribute](http://bit.ly/2ugd0bq).
+* If you need to add a new call, read this [instruction](docs/how-tos/how-to-add-a-new-API-call.md).
 * You may also want to read this info about [maintainers](MAINTAINERS.md) and our process.
 * We use developer certificate of origin (DCO) in all hyperledger repositories, so to get your pull requests accepted, you must certify your commits by signing off on each commit.